anlambert/talipot/README.md

   * [yajl](https://lloyd.github.io/yajl) >= 2.0
   * [Python](https://www.python.org) >= 3.0
   * [SIP](https://github.com/Python-SIP/sip) >= 6.8.5
-  (if SIP can not be found or its version does not match the required one, you need to install it through the pip tool)

 In order to generate the documentation, the following tools must be installed: